How to Start and Set Up a Business in UK

 You’ll also need to choose a business name.
 If you are a Sole Trader you can register it under your name, in addition, you’ll need a UK address for registering your business for paying taxes etc which we also offer on our website.
 If you register as a Sole Trader (which is something a lot of small business owners do) you’ll be personally responsible for your business debt and accounting responsibilities.

 The penultimate step will be to register with HM Revenue and customs, if your business is a Limited company you’ll have to register it with Companies House for £12 (online) or £40 online.

 Finally, to tie loose ends make sure you’ve checked the rules and regulations for your business, there may be licenses and permits you need to apply for and rules you must follow depending on the industry your business falls in.

 There are many hurdles that come with starting a business, some are financial whilst others are emotional.
 At B&F Services we aim to make this process easier, with resources like our Company formation app, which allows you to do many of the things mentioned in this article such as registering your company name or an address in the heart of London’s business sector and much more.
 There are many platforms that can assist with this process such as the government website, however, if you need any more information or assistance, you can always contact our experts, who will be ready to help you on this endeavour.
-You can learn more about our Company Formation app here or by clicking the banner below.
+You can learn more about our Company Formation app here .